Living in Tokyo?

 - Tokyo Korean School

-Since the Tokyo Metropolitan Region is such a vast area, most expats will want to become familiar with the public transport network as soon as possible.
+Since the Tokyo Metropolitan Region is such a vast area, most expats will want to become familiar with the public transportation network as soon as possible.
 Due to the frequency of traffic congestions, driving your own car is rather uncommon in Greater Tokyo.
-Trains are the most popular means of transport.
+Trains are among the most popular means of transportation.

 It may be especially confusing for foreign residents of Tokyo that there is not one rail network in the metropolitan area, but rather a maze of overlapping networks.
 Dozens of lines are run by a multitude of companies.
-The most important are JR (Japan Railway) East, which runs 23 train lines, as well as Tokyo Metro and the Tokyo Metropolitan Bureau of Transportation.
+The most important are JR (Japan Railway) East, Tokyo Metro, and the Tokyo Metropolitan Bureau of Transportation.
 They are responsible for Tokyo’s subway lines.

 However, there are many other train operators.
 They serve particularly the suburbs of Greater Tokyo (e.g. the Chiba Urban Monorail to Chiba City, the Keisei Electric Railway to Narita Airport, etc.).

 To avoid getting lost in the labyrinth of Tokyo’s railway and subway lines, expats need to find out which operators serve the areas relevant to them.
-If you would like to learn more about transport in different neighborhoods, ask in one of the 150 tourist offices across Tokyo.
-They provide visitors with free maps, travel brochures, and public transport information, and there is usually English-speaking staff available.
+If you would like to learn more about transport in different neighborhoods, ask in one of the numerous tourist offices across Tokyo.
+They provide visitors with free maps, travel brochures, and public transportation information, and there is usually English-speaking staff available.
+The Tokyo Metro Service also offers a free English-language app to help navigate the public transport system.

 Moreover, there are electronic signs announcing the next stop in English and Japanese on many (albeit not all) trains.
 That way, if you find yourself on an unfamiliar line, you know at least where you are and where you are going.